-Grey-headed flying-foxes may once have numbered in the millions, but now their population is estimated to have declined by at least a third.
+Grey-headed flying-foxes may once have been numbered in the millions, but now their population is estimated to have declined by at least one-third.

 You can watch this short film to learn about grey-headed flying-foxes in Eurobodalla, their behaviour, babies, and food foraging activities.